VEZY/PlantBiophysics.jl/docs/src/evaluation.md

 # Model evaluation

-This page compares PlantBiophysics simulations with empirical measurements used in the package paper.
-Only PlantBiophysics results are shown: the global figure deliberately omits the other models compared in the original paper.
+This page compares simulated assimilation, transpiration, stomatal conductance, leaf temperature, and energy fluxes with measurements used in the package paper.
+The figures show the PlantBiophysics results.

+## How to read the figures

+In an observed-versus-simulated plot, points close to the 1:1 line indicate agreement.
+Each panel reports two measures:

-Each panel reports the normalized root mean squared error (NRMSE, normalized by the observed range) and modelling efficiency (EF) for the current simulation.
+- **NRMSE** is the root mean squared error divided by the observed range.
-The same scenarios feed the figures and the automated regression tests, so the visual and numerical evaluations use identical inputs, parameters, filters, and unit conversions.

-!!! note "Numerical regression gate"
-    The tests compare the current NRMSE, RMSE, bias, normalized bias, and EF against the statistics from the `main` branch of the paper repository.
-    Tolerances account for floating-point and dependency differences.
-The checks are one-sided: better model skill passes, while a meaningful loss of skill fails.
+  Smaller values indicate less error.
+- **EF** is modelling efficiency.
+A value of 1 indicates perfect agreement;
+  0 is equivalent to always predicting the mean observation, and negative values indicate a poorer prediction than that mean.

+The descriptions below identify which quantities are simulated and which are supplied from measurements.
+This matters when interpreting a model's performance, especially when stomatal conductance is prescribed.

 ## Global evaluation